 Mini Michael, M.B.B.S., M.D.

 Dr. Michael is involved in clinical research.
-She has expertise in performing systematic reviews and recently completed a systematic review of randomized controlled studies on interventions for hemolytic uremic syndrome (HUS) and thrombotic thrombocytopenic purpura.
-She is involved in conducting a retrospective review of pediatric renal transplantation outcomes with long-term dual immunosuppression being followed at Texas Children's for the last 20 years in collaboration with Drs.
-Brewer and Kale.
-Dr. Michael is a co-investigator for the midwest pediatric nephrology consortium (MWPNC) studies involving atypical HUS.
-Currently active studies include the KidCOM registry of complemented mediated kidney diseases in children.
+She has expertise in performing systematic reviews, including a recent review of interventions for hemolytic uremic syndrome (HUS) and thrombotic thrombocytopenic purpura (TTP).
+She studies pediatric renal transplant outcomes and has published on long-term dual immunosuppression at Texas Children's for the last 20 years in collaboration with Dr. Brewer.
+Dr. Michael is also a co-investigator for a midwest pediatric nephrology consortium (MWPNC) study involving atypical HUS (including the KidCOM registry of complemented mediated kidney diseases in children), as well as for a collaborative patient reported outcomes study in pediatric chronic kidney disease (SONG-Kids).

 Poyyapakkam R. Srivaths, M.B.B.S., M.D.